sansona/MTG-Neural-Network/README.md

 To be improved upon further iterations (subtle ML joke):

   - one needs a very large dataset for training if appreciable accuracy is to be expected.
-Unfortunately, games of Magic     often take a long take so obtaining such large datasets is difficult.
+Unfortunately, games of Magic     often take a long time which makes obtaining large datasets difficult.
 With small training sets, a high level of overfitting   occurs and is effectively unavoidable (unless much more data is available)
   - the unpacking and formatting of data can be improved upon.
 As of now, there are several steps that involve converting       back and forth between numpy arrays and python lists.